|A Gazetteer for the United States and Canada|

 Number of Missouri Quarters Minted:

-The quarter for the Ozark National Scenic Riverways (located in south central Missouri) will be issued in 2017.
-It will be the third coin issued in 2017 and the 38th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Ozark National Scenic Riverways (located in south central Missouri) was issued in 2017, the third coin issued in 2017 and the 38th coin (of 56) in the America-the-Beautiful Quarter series.

 Other Roadside Stops ...